jonlawlor/rel/README.md

 	{2, 2, 4.0},
 },[][]string{[]string{"R", "C"}})

-// representation of a matrix:
+// representation of the matrix:
 //  4.0 17.0
 //  9.0 17.0
 B := New([]matrixElem{